brunosc10699/rest-api-spring-postgresql-benchmark-tests/README.md

 This REST API was built in Java with Spring Boot to store data in a PostgreSQL database.

-The API was deployed on the Heroku platform and it provides a GET endpoint that returns a page of products.
+The API was deployed to the Heroku platform and it provides a GET endpoint that returns a page of products.
 Before running requests to the API, you should consult its status by requesting it on https://rest-sp.herokuapp.com/actuator/health.
-It may take some seconds until the app returns "UP" status because it's hosted for free on Heroku.
+It may take some seconds until the app returns "UP" status because it's hosted for free to Heroku.
 You will get a response like that:

 ```
 HTTP/1.1 200